 - Organizational Processes: The right processes, environments, and systems that enable KM to be implemented in the organization.

 - Management & Leadership: KM requires competent and experienced leadership at all levels.
 There are a wide variety of KM-related roles that an organization may or may not need to implement, including a CKO, knowledge managers, knowledge brokers and so on.
 More on this in the section on KM positions and roles.

 - Technology: The systems, tools, and technologies that fit the organization's requirements - properly designed and implemented.

 - Politics: The long-term support to implement and sustain initiatives that involve virtually all organizational functions, which may be costly to implement (both from the perspective of time and money), and which often do not have a directly visible return on investment.

 At this point, the articles presented on this site focus on the first five dimensions.
-Originally, I had deemed the political dimension to be beyond the scope of this site, since it is not something that is commonly tackled in KM literature.
-However, I will add a section on the political aspect of KM in the future.
+For now at least, the political dimension is beyond the scope of this site.

 Throughout the site, I will explain and discuss known theories, occasionally contributing with some of my own frameworks.
 I will also discuss the potential role of knowledge management systems from a broad perspective, and in the section on KM tools I will provide specific advice on this topic.
 I have tried to organize the site as logically as possible, moving from a general introduction to knowledge and KM to introducing key subjects like organizational memory, learning, and culture.
 The later sections discuss several models and frameworks as well as knowledge management initiatives, strategy, and systems, before finally presenting an overview of various tools and techniques.